How to Reduce Drinking Without Completely Removing it From Your Life

 When you make it public, you build accountability—and most people respect it more than you think.
 Instead of dodging questions at a dinner party, you can confidently say:

-Support can look like a partner cheering you on, a friend you text when cravings hit, or a coach helping you stick to the strategy.
+Support can look like a partner cheering you on, a friend you text when you want encouragement, or a coach helping you stick to the strategy.

 5. Replace the Ritual

-If drinking signals “relax,” you need a new ritual that gives you that same release.
+If drinking signals “relax,” build a new ritual that delivers the same release.

 6. Shift Your Identity

-Stop saying, “I struggle with drinking.”
-Start saying, “I’m someone who sets an example for my kids in moderation.”
+Stop saying, “I love wine.”
+Start saying, “I’m someone who lives in moderation and leads by example.”

 When you change how you see yourself, your choices naturally follow.